overte-org/overte-docs-sphinx/source/explore/personalize/install-apps.rst

 To use the Body Paint app:

-1. In Interface, pull up your HUD or Tablet and go to **Body Paint**.
+1. In Overte Interface, pull up your HUD or Tablet and go to **Body Paint**.
 2. First, click 'Options' to select what you would like to paint on - the world around you, your avatar, or another user's avatar (with their permission).
 3. Click 'Palette' to select a color for your paint.
 4. Click 'Brushes' to select the settings for your brush, such as stroke width, type of brush, and special effects.